VirusTotal/yara/docs/modules/lnk.rst

     A value in GUID packet representation that specifies the folder GUID ID.

     *Example: lnk.known_folder_data.known_folder_id[15] == 142*

+.. c:type:: has_property_store_data
+Boolean flag which is set if a PropertyStoreDataBlock structure is present.

+*Example: lnk.has_property_store_data*

 .. c:type:: property_store_data
 A PropertyStoreDataBlock structure specifies a set of properties that can be used by applications to store extra data in the shell link.
 (TODO: implement the rest of this structure)